Gemwise/LAQA/README.md

-This project consists of two parts, namely simulation experiments and real machine testing.
+This project consists of two parts, namely simulation experiments and real-world experiment.

 - simulation experiment